latex3/latex3.github.io/bugs.md

 ## Website Bug

-If you think you've found a bug on our new website you can report it to the [website team]({{site.baseurl}}/contact/#website-team).
+If you think you've found a bug on our website you can report it to the [website team]({{site.baseurl}}/contact/#website-team).
 If you do submit a report, thanks for taking the time!